SMPTE/smpte-skn-platform/README.md

 - Provide a link to the page where the issue was detected (if possible)
 - Provide a detailed description of the issue

-Please note the following data when submitting feature requests
+Please provide the following data when submitting feature requests

 - Provide a detailed description of the feature
 - Include a reasoning on how the feature will improve the work in the SKN